Open Source vs. Proprietary: Development, Licensing, Business Models, and More

 In addition, we’ll also cover the impact of AI on open source and how new AI developments may affect the choices of founders to pursue open-source software vs. proprietary projects and tooling.
 AI is reportedly helping devs accelerate the coding, review, deployment, and maintenance of their software projects, but it also poses new challenges to open-source projects, particularly in terms of privacy and IP issues.

-For more insights on the challenges and trends in modern OSS, join the DevGuild: Open Source event to learn from leading startup founders and investors in the space.
+For more insights on the challenges and trends in modern OSS, join the DevGuild: Open Source event to learn from leading startup founders and investors in the space, or read this guide how to start an open-source project.

 Key Differences Between Open-Source Software and Proprietary Software